CGCL-codes/ITSR/README.md

 # ITSR
-An implementation for the paper--Orthogonality Matters: Invariant Time Series Representation for Out-of-distribution Classification.
+An implementation of the SIGKDD 2024 paper--Orthogonality Matters: Invariant Time Series Representation for Out-of-distribution Classification.

 ### Dataset